Report on the Crossed Lines: Literature and Telephony Research Project – December 2020

 Reflecting on the long history of creative calling, the Crossed Lines project invited contributions to an online exhibition of literary telephones, curated by Dr Jackson, which features over 90 nominations of literary texts spanning over 130 years by writers from around the world.

-To date, the exhibition pages of the Crossed Lines website have been visited 7478 times.
+Between 16 November and 31 December 2020, the exhibition pages of the Crossed Lines website were visited 7478 times.
 The project also featured in an article in The Guardian entitled ‘Milkman to Mark Twain: online exhibition celebrates telephones in literature’.

 Created for the Science Museum Group, The Exchange is an online collection of original art and literary works inspired by objects in the Science Museum Group Collection.
 Featuring a diverse range of works by writer Will Self, transmedia artist Maya Chowdhry, beatboxer Danny Ladwa, poets Lisa Kelly, Serge Neptune, Nadia Nadarajah and DL Williams, and sound artist Aura Satz, the commissioned pieces reflect a shift towards calling during a period in which society was locked down and forced to communicated remotely.
-The works were made available to the public on the Science Museum website in October 2020, as well as on the project website, where they have received 1105 visits to date.
+The works were made available to the public on the Science Museum website in September 2020, as well as on the project website, where they have received 1105 visits between 11 September and 31 December 2020.

 Calling Across Borders